Checkpoints

 Click Create Firewall Rule.

-Set the following values, leave all other values at their defaults and click Create:
+Set the following values, leave all other values at their defaults.

 Click Check my progress to verify your performed task.
 If you have completed the task successfully you will be granted an assessment score.